-Please let me know in comments if you think of a solution, if there is any.
+Please let me know in the comments if you can think of a solution.

-I saw many faces of children in the Pushkar fair.
+I saw many faces of children at the Pushkar fair.

 Children ran around asking to be clicked for ten rupees or they just asked for the money audaciously.
 Sometimes they chased behind the camel cart to be driven around.

 Handing them some mango candies, I wondered if they would even remember me the next day.

 It all depends on the parents of these little ones.

 After walking around the mela grounds, I went to the Pushkar market.

 Pushkar Bazaar is a busy affair around the year and more so at the time of the camel fair in Pushkar.
 The streets bustled with international and Indian tourists and locals.
 Photographers raced through the streets while clicking away with their big Canons and Nikons.